I suspect that each of us can fondly remember our best coaches and mentors.

 A mentor shares.
 A mentor taps into their own experiences; often with a personal, emotional stake in your outcomes and is biased in your favour.

 Your mentor walks alongside you and provides support when you need it.

 Mentoring does not usually produce short-term results, rather it lays the groundwork and plants the seeds of growth.

-Mentoring is a lasting arrangement that shapes much more than a career.
-It validates you as a person because a mentor’s job is to nurture and help you discover and develop yourself.
+Mentoring is a lasting arrangement that shapes much more than your career.
+It validates you as a person because a mentor’s job is also to nurture; to help you discover and develop yourself.

 You can draw strength from a mentoring relationship, and many of us have a wide range of formal and informal mentors in our lifetimes.

 A mentor’s influence will always depend on the strength of your relationship.